DATA-BACKED GUIDE · UPDATED JULY 2026

 Nurse and follow-up consultation costs at UK vets

 A nurse consultation is one of the cheapest appointments your practice offers, and often it is free.
 Vet nurses handle weight checks, nail clips, post-op wound checks, blood pressure readings and second doses of medication, all without you paying for a full vet's time.
-The real prices below show what practices near you charge and where you can expect nothing to pay at all.
+The real prices below show what practices near you charge and where you can expect to pay nothing at all.

 The quick version